+977 9851068290 sales@nepalhiking.com

 Gaze up at the magnificent Hiranya Varna Mahavihar temple complex and its many golden spires.

 A must-visit at Patan Darbar Square is the majestic Hiranya Varna Mahavihar temple complex, known as The Golden Temple.
-This mesmerizing Buddhist monastery was built in the 12th century, and its four ornamented gold-plated brick towers embody Nepal’s equally splendid culture and heritage.
+This captivating Buddhist monastery dates back to the 12th century, and its four beautifully adorned brick towers covered in gold reflect Nepal’s rich culture and heritage equally well.
 Make sure to greet the resident Monks, who cheerfully welcome photographers so you can capture a few snapshots of this revered site!

 Explore Mul Chowk and its surrounding courtyards filled with intricate carvings and patterns in wood, stone, and terracotta artwork.

 Within Mul Chowk lie many courtyards and halls adorned with various pillars and carvings, each decorated differently.
-Each courtyard is dedicated to a different Hindu god.
+Every courtyard is set aside for a different Hindu deity.
 Travellers can explore the courtyards filled with wood and stone carvings of several centuries-old and intricately made terracotta artwork.
 Get up close to appreciate the level of detail used in crafting these pieces – discovering them all is an adventure!